 Whether you are allergic to gluten or want a healthier pasta option, gluten-free fettuccine noodles are a good choice.
-Chewy in texture and subtle in flavor, noodles absorb the flavors of a great garlic sauce.
+Chewy in texture and subtle in flavor, noodles absorb the flavors of a fantastic garlic sauce.

-Because the focus of this garlic noodle recipe is obviously garlic, I chose vegetables I think to enhance and work well with garlic:
+Because the focus of this garlic noodle recipe is garlic, I chose vegetables I think to enhance and work well with garlic:

 - Red bell pepper